ComputationalBiologyLab/Multi-Omics-Based-Subtyping-of-Ovarian-Cancer-Using-Deep-Learning-and-SVM-Classification/README.md

 	#Reactome GSA:It analyzes the functional pathways and enriched genes to see the biological processes differences among the two clusters.
 This is the link to the analysis tool: https://reactome.org/gsa/home.
 Camera analysis method was used with default paramters.

 	#CIBERSORTx:It calculated the abundances of the 22 immunce cell types in each cluster.
 Each input file is inserted in CYBERSORTx tool in the following link: https://cibersortx.stanford.edu/, with the following parameters: Impute cell fractions, Signature matrix file = LM22, Mixture file = pre-processed gene expression data, Enable batch 			correction (B-mode), Disable quantile normalization, Run in absolute mode, and 100 permutations.
 Then, Mann-Whitney U test (scipy.stats module) is applied on output files to see which cell type is significant between the two clusters.

+## Citation
+If you use this work, or any of the associated code/materials, in your own research or publication, please cite our paper:

+E. Hozain and E. Badr, "Multi-Omics-Based Subtyping of Ovarian Cancer Using Deep Learning and SVM Classification," 2025 Intelligent Methods, Systems, and Applications​ (IMSA), Giza, Egypt, 2025, pp. 401-406, doi: 10.1109/IMSA65733.2025.11166936.